 6. Create a Slimming Silhouette

 Contrary to popular belief, skinny white jeans can be slimming.
 Wear all white to look tall, long and lean.
 To keep a monochromatic outfit from looking boring, be sure to vary fabrics, textures and slightly different shades of white.
 Mix it up.

 7. Mind Your Shoes

 Wearing nude, metallic or white heels or flat shoes will make your legs appear longer.
 A pointy toe elongates more than a rounded toe.
 If you wear a dark or bright-colored shoe with white pants, you break that long, lean line, and you’ll look shorter and heavier.

 Flesh tone underwear gives you the most invisible coverage.
 Check yourself in a full-length mirror before you go out to be sure you don’t have any panty lines.
-The bulging flesh under white pants makes you look heavy.
+Bulging flesh under white pants makes you look heavy.
 I recommend Vanishing Edge panties by Soma.
 They are excellent for eliminating panty lines.